On nefness of the lowest piece of Hodge modules: Lowest piece of twisted Hodge modules on curves

 \section{Lowest piece of twisted Hodge modules on curves}

 First we prove lowest piece of an untwisted Hodge module of pure support on a smooth projective curve $C$ is always a nef vector bundle, using Saito's vanishing theorem.
+This is a simple exercise on applications of vanishing theorems, but it shows how our argument works.
 The advantage of using vanishing theorem is everything is formulated algebraically, so that we don't need to do careful analysis about the growth of Hodge metric as in \cite{fujitasemipositivity} \cite{zucker} \cite{peters}.
-We work with left $\mathscr{D} $-modules in this section, and throughout this note $F_p M$ will always mean the first nonzero piece of the Hodge filtration of a left Hodge module.

 \begin{theorem} Let $M$ be a Hodge module of pure support on a smooth projective curve $C$, $F_p M$ is its lowest piece, then $F_p M$ is a nef vector bundle. \end{theorem} \begin{proof} Let $F_p M\rightarrow P$ be a quotient line bundle on $C$.
 Then it can be viewed as a nonzero element in $H^0(C, F_pM^*\otimes P)\cong H^1(C,F_p M\otimes K_C\otimes P^{-1})^*$, by Saito's vanishing theorem, if $\deg P<0$, then $H^1(C,F_p M\otimes K_C\otimes P^{-1})=0$, a contradiction.
 Therefore $\deg P\geq 0$.